Enjoy FREE SHIPPING within Malaysia for orders RM100 & above

 AND THAT'S IT ?

-No, because obviously even a natural ingredient is not beyond suspicion.
+No. Because even a natural ingredient is not beyond suspicion, obviously.

-Rest assured, a little make up (which often contains silicones) on a summer’s evening whilst out with friends isn’t dangerous, but on a daily basis be discerning and choose cosmetics that won’t pollute your body on the longterm.
-And if you don’t know where to look, I can only recommend that you browse our website!
+Rest assured, a bit of makeup (often containing silicones) for enjoying summer evenings with friends won't put you in danger, but in daily life, remember to use your critical thinking to choose skincare that won't pollute your body in the long run.
+And if you don't know where to look, I can only recommend browsing our website!

 REFERENCES :